List of German football champions: Workers' and Faith-based Leagues

 In the aftermath of World War I, several lesser national football competitions emerged as outgrowths of the tumultuous German political situation.
 These included the left-leaning workers' ATSB (Arbeiter-Turn- und Sport-Bund), the Catholic-sponsored DJK (Deutschen Jugendkraft), the Protestant-backed DT (Deutsche Turnerschaft), and the Communist KG (Kampfgemeinschaft für Rote Sporteinheit).
 Through the 1920s and 1930s, each of these leagues staged their own national championships or fielded national sides.
 Because of the ideologies they represented, they were considered politically unpalatable by the regime and disappeared in the 1933 reorganization of German football under Nazi Germany that consolidated competition in state-sanctioned leagues.
 These clubs were forced into mergers with other mainstream sides or saw their assets seized by the state.

-Anti-semitism in Germany led to the creation of Jewish sports associations as Jews were forced out of mainstream clubs.
-These associations, including Sportbund Schild and Makkabi, staged their own national championships from 1933-38.
+Antisemitism in Germany led to the creation of Jewish sports associations as Jews were forced out of mainstream clubs.
+These associations, including Sportbund Schild and Makkabi, staged their own national championships from 1933–38.